albar965/littlenavmap-manual/src/en/MENUS.rst

 |New Flight Plan from Route Description| New Flight Plan from Route Description
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Opens a dialog with the route description of the current flight plan that also allows to modify the current flight plan or enter a new one.
+Opens a dialog with the ATS route description of the current flight plan that also allows to modify the current flight plan or enter a new one.
 :doc:`ROUTEDESCR` gives more
 information about this topic.